How To: Trigger Samples, Map MIDI, and Sync MIDI With the Roland Octapad SPD-30

 The Roland Octapad SPD-30 is a high-end, professional percussion controller with velocity-sensitive pads that is great for triggering samples and has excellent MIDI mapping.
 In order to get the most out of it, some practice and understanding are required.

 This article is just a short how-to to help you understand how to use your Roland Octapad SPD-30 to trigger samples, map MIDI to almost any feature in your DAW, and sync the onboard clock for perfectly timed phrase looping.
 I’ve been asked this question quite a few times so I think it’s time to clear it up!

 However, you can externally trigger the custom samples via MIDI.
-In this example we’re going to use a laptop to trigger the custom samples.
+In this example, I’m going to use a laptop to trigger the custom samples.

 Note: If you really want to trigger custom samples as part of a standalone unit then check out the Roland SPD-SX instead.

-We’re going to use a first method in this example:
+I’m going to use the first method in this example:

 A DAW (Digital audio workstation) is what music makers use to record, mix, arrange, and master music.
 Ableton Live is a perfect one to use for this.
 You can download Ableton Live Lite for free, which includes drum racks.